 Standard Source Possible Connections to Other Standard(s) or Practice(s) PA Core Standards: Reading and Writing in Science and Technical Areas CC.1.4.K.U: With guidance and support, explore a variety of digital tools to produce and publish writing or in collaboration with peers.
 CC.1.4.1-2.U: With guidance and support, use a variety of digital tools to produce and publish writing including in collaboration with peers.
 CC.1.4.K.V: Participate in individual or shared research projects on a topic of interest.
-CC.1.4.1-2.V: Participate in individual or shared research and writing projects.
-CC.1.4.K-W: With guidance and support, recall information from experiences or gather information from provided sources to answer a question.
-CC.1.4.2.W: Recall information from experiences or gather information from provided sources to answer a question.
-CC.1.5.K-2.A: Participate in collaborative conversations with peers and adults in small and larger groups.
+CC.1.4.Y: Participate in individual or shared research and writing projects.
+CC.1.4.K-1.W: With guidance and support, recall information from experiences or gather information from provided sources to answer a question.
+CC.1.4.Z.W: Recall information from experiences or gather information from provided sources to answer a question.
 PA Core Standards and Practices: Math MP.2: Reason abstractly and quantitatively.
 MP.4: Model with mathematics.
 MP.5: Use appropriate tools strategically.
 Science, Technology & Engineering, and Environmental Literacy & Sustainability Academic Standards N/A